Biskkit/Memory-Allocator/README.md

 This was a project for a course.
 All work in the `sfmm.c` file is my own.
-The purpose of the assignment wwas to implement a dynamic memory allocator with basic functions mimicking `free()`, `malloc()`, etc.
+The purpose of the assignment was to implement a dynamic memory allocator with basic functions mimicking `free()`, `malloc()`, etc.

 ## DISCLAIMER:
 * The `sfmm.h` file was provided by the instructor.
 It contains assignment specifications, data structures, and comments that are **not my work**.